jameslnewell/tradie/README.md

 ## Usage

-1. Create your project
+1. Create your project with:

     `tradie init`

-2. Build your project
+2. Build your project with:

     `npm run build`

+3. Test your project with:

+    `npm run test`

 ## Tasks